NewClaim a free social report

 Skunks are more than just stink bombs.
 These striped mammals are gentle foragers who prefer to avoid conflict, using their infamous spray only as a last resort.
 They give clear warnings before spraying, often stomping their feet to let you know you are too close.
 Skunks play an important role in the ecosystem by eating insects and pests, and despite their poor eyesight, their sense of smell is incredibly sharp.
 Baby skunks, called kits, are undeniably cute, and with their nocturnal habits, they spend much of their lives quietly going about their business under the cover of night. • Skunks give a warning stomp before they spray • Their spray can travel up to 10 feet with surprising accuracy • Skunks are mostly nocturnal and prefer to avoid confrontation • They are skilled diggers and help control insect populations • Baby skunks are called kits • Skunks have poor eyesight but an excellent sense of smell #Skunk #Wildlife #AnimalFacts #NatureLovers #WildlifeEducation #CuteAnimals #SkunkFacts #AnimalLovers #NatureVideo #WildlifePhotography #SkunkLove #AnimalsOfYouTube #WildlifeEncounters #NatureIsAwesome #WildlifeVideo

-Zane Lamprey (@zane_lamprey) TikTok Stats & Analytics
+Zane Lamprey (@zane_lamprey) Tiktok Stats & Analytics

-Zane Lamprey (@zane_lamprey) TikTok Analytics FAQ
+Zane Lamprey (@zane_lamprey) Tiktok Analytics FAQ

 How many TikTok followers does Zane Lamprey have?+

-Zane Lamprey (@zane_lamprey) has 34.5K TikTok followers as of February 2026.
+Zane Lamprey (@zane_lamprey) has 36.2K TikTok followers as of July 2026.

 What is Zane Lamprey's TikTok engagement rate?+

-Zane Lamprey's TikTok engagement rate is 11.76% over the last 12 months, based on 53 videos.
+Zane Lamprey's TikTok engagement rate is 12.30% over the last 12 months, based on 72.0 videos.

 How many likes does Zane Lamprey get on TikTok?+

-Zane Lamprey received 771K total likes across 53 videos in the last year, averaging 14.5K likes per video.
+Zane Lamprey received 784K total likes across 72.0 videos in the last 12 months, averaging 10.9K likes per video.

 How many TikTok views does Zane Lamprey get?+

-Zane Lamprey's TikTok content generated 6.61M total views over the last 12 months.
+Zane Lamprey's TikTok content generated 6.41M total views over the last 12 months.